 Continuation of the study of three-dimensional principals of ceramics.
-The techniques of hand building and the potter's wheel are introduced with an emphasis on the development of an understanding of the form and functions of both hand-built and wheel-thrown pottery. \$30 lab fee.
+The techniques of hand building and the potter's wheel are introduced with an emphasis on the development of an understanding of the form and functions of both hand-built and wheel-thrown pottery.
+Digital video camera required. \$30 lab fee.
 Prerequisite: ARTS 271.
 Offered Fall and Spring.